Baptisms and Thanksgivings

 - It's good practice.
 In the baptism service you will promise to bring your child to church and be part of the church family with them.
 We want you to be certain that when you make the promise, you are prepared to keep it - plus, it would be bad practice on our part to make you promise to come to church after your child's baptism if that wasn’t your practice before it.

 - It helps you understand the baptism service and the promises you make.
-Coming to church will help you make sense of what it means to be a Christian and what is involved.
+Coming to church will help you make sense of what it means to be a follower of Jesus Christ, and what is involved.

 - It helps you get to know us.
 Baptism is partly about bringing a child into the church family.
 You will want to know whether ours is a church family that you want yourself and your child to be part of.